Youth Justice (YJ)

 Youth Custody Centres provide a safe, secure, healthy and supportive environment - promoting lawful behaviour and contributing to public safety - with a range of services that respond to the needs of youth.
 The centres accommodate youth serving a custodial sentence, as well as young people detained in custody pending trial or sentencing.

-6.01 Clients Receiving Formal Diversion Services That Did Not Commit a New Offence
+Youth Receiving Formal Diversion Services Who Did Not Commit a New Offence

 Objectives of formal diversion include avoiding official labelling and processing, and providing services that help prevent a youth from reoffending.

-6.06 Clients Receiving First Community Sentence Services That Did Not Commit a New Offence
+Youth Receiving First Community Sentence Services Who Did Not Commit a New Offence

 One objective of a community sentence is to provide services that help prevent a youth from reoffending.

-6.11 Clients Receiving First Custody Sentence Services That Did Not Commit a New Offence
+Youth Receiving First Custody Sentence Services Who Did Not Commit a New Offence

 Recognizing that custody holds the highest risk population, one objective of custody services is to provide services that help prevent a youth from reoffending.